pymupdf/PyMuPDF/docs/faq.rst

 ============================== ===================================== =========================================
-displayable content            image file, image in memory, pixmap   PDF page display resolution             image resolution                      vectorized (except raster page content) rotation                       multiple of 90 degrees                any angle clipping                       no (full image only)                  yes keep aspect ratio              yes (default option)                  yes (default option) transparency (water marking)   depends on image                      depends on the page location / placement           scaled to fit target rectangle        scaled to fit target rectangle performance                    automatic prevention of duplicates;   automatic prevention of duplicates;
+displayable content            image file, image in memory, pixmap   PDF page display resolution             image resolution                      vectorized (except raster page content) rotation                       0, 90, 180 or 270 degrees             any angle clipping                       no (full image only)                  yes keep aspect ratio              yes (default option)                  yes (default option) transparency (water marking)   depends on the image                  depends on the page location / placement           scaled to fit target rectangle        scaled to fit target rectangle performance                    automatic prevention of duplicates;   automatic prevention of duplicates;
-                               MD5 calculation on every execution    faster than :meth:`Page.insert_image` multi-page image support       no                                    yes ease of use                    simple, intuitive;                    simple, intuitive;
+multi-page image support       no                                    yes ease of use                    simple, intuitive;                    simple, intuitive;
-                               performance considerations apply      **usable for all document types** for multiple insertions of same image (including images!) after conversion to PDF via :meth:`Document.convert_to_pdf`
+                                                                     **usable for all document types**
+                                                                     (including images!) after conversion to
+                                                                     PDF via :meth:`Document.convert_to_pdf`
 ============================== ===================================== =========================================